Jeansen/cdmn/README.md

 ## Visual styles - gauges colors
 In addition you can define a list of colors that will serve as a visual cue for different values.
 This will be most useful when using the LED style.
 Suppose you would like to simulate a red LED that increases in brightness for every 20%.
-Setting `URxvt.cdmn.gauges.colors` to '0,52,88,124,160,196' would just do that, where the first color is the color of inactivity - in this case 0 which is black.
+Setting `URxvt.cdmn.gauges.colors` to '0,0,52,88,124,160,196' would just do that, where the first color defines the background color and all other are the foreground colors.
+The second color will be the color of inactivity - in this case 0 which is black.

 You can also set (and overwrite) colors individually for each gauge with the following resources: